zeffii/ChucKScripts/ugen_full.md

 ### [ugen]: Gain

+gain control unit

-gain control unit, all unit generators can change their gain. this is a way to add N outputs together and scale them.
+> all unit generators can change their gain. this is a way to add N outputs together and scale them.

 see examples: i-robot.ck

 (control parameters)